ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ### Source/Destination IP Address and Port

 A plain IP address or a CIDR (Classless Inter-Domain Routing) can be used as a source/destination IP address, for example, when simulating path lookup from a host to a network.
+Both IPv4 and IPv6 addresses and prefixes are supported.

 Note that the global attribute filter is applied to suggestions for source and destination IP addresses, as well as hostnames when the User-Defined First Hop Algorithm is used.

 By default, the `ICMP` protocol and the `Echo request` option are chosen for path lookup.